 AP World History Unit 7 Practice Test: Global Conflict

-The following quiz tests your knowledge on AP World History Unit 7: Global Conflict.
-This section of the course curriculum covers the year 1900 to the present and introduces topics such as: the global political order and mass atrocities post-1900, World War I, the interwar period, and World War II.
-The best way to ensure you are prepared for the AP exam is to study and review materials from all units.
-Start your Unit 7 test prep with the 14 questions below.
+Our AP World History Unit 7 practice test covers global conflict.
+This section of the curriculum goes from the year 1900 to the present and introduces topics such as: the global political order and mass atrocities post-1900, World War I, the interwar period, and World War II.
+Start your Unit 7 test prep with these free multiple choice practice questions.

 Congratulations - you have completed .